SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 Computer science requires IQ, but not necessarily popularity.
 If you examine things more closely, you may find that success in computer science was almost orthogonal to success in college admission.
-You can probably get away if you write in your college admission essay that you want to use natural language processing to build better C compilers, but it’s definitely not OK to write that you build an optimizing OCaml compiler that nobody uses and you don’t care.
+You can probably get away if you write in your college admission essay that you want to use natural language processing to build better C compilers, but it's definitely not OK to write that you build an optimizing OCaml compiler that nobody uses and you don't care.
 College admission is a notorious example of a contest without well-defined criteria, and it somewhat already degenerates into a popularity contest.
 To make it worse, it heavily guides how high school works.

 For a future computer science under this system, life was quite hard.
-You should first write good and correct programs to make yourselves happy, even if the admission officers don’t understand and care nothing about your GitHub repos.
+You should first write good and correct programs to make yourselves happy, even if the admission officers don't understand and care nothing about your GitHub repos.
 In addition, the program you write would better be something that the admission officer can understand, so it almost immediately rules out some options like compilers, assembly optimizations, etc. Furthermore, you want to demonstrate your leadership and impact, so other students can use your product.
-In my summary, they probably expect some businessman who happens to know how to write a few lines of code, because that’s probably what they could understand.
+In my summary, they probably expect some businessman who happens to know how to write a few lines of code, because that's probably what they could understand.

 > “The stated purpose of schools is to educate the kids.
 But there is no external pressure to do